Adityajain8595/Tweet-Depression-Sentiment-Analysis/README.md

 - ✅ **TF-IDF Vectorization**: Converts cleaned text into numerical feature vectors.
 - ✅ **Imbalance Handling**: Applied **SMOTE** on the minority class to create synthetic samples for it.
 - ✅ **Logistic Regression Classifier**: Trained to maximize F1-score and Recall.
-- ✅ **Model Evaluation**: Accuracy, Precision, Recall, F1-Score, and Confusion Matrix.
+- ✅ **Model Evaluation**: Accuracy, Precision, Recall, F1-Score, Confusion Matrix and Classification Report

 ---